 These apes favor swamp forests, primary and secondary forests, and montane forests, making accurate estimates of their population very difficult.
 However, it also puts some animals out of the easy reach of poachers.

-Western lowland gorillas live in a variety of habitats, including dense rain forests, swamp forests, and montane forests.
-These animals prefer to live in areas where there are plenty of dense covers from which to forage for food.
-They have also been known to live in secondary forests, agricultural land, and disturbed habitats.
+Western lowland gorillas live in a variety of habitats, including dense rainforests, swamp forests, and montane forests.
+These animals prefer to live in areas with plenty of dense covers from which to forage for food.
+They have also lived in secondary forests, agricultural land, and disturbed habitats.

-They have a varied diet that allows them to get the nutrients they need.
-The gorillas are able to digest a variety of foods due to their high level of stomach bacteria.
-These animals also consume a lot of fiber which helps them stay healthy.
+Their varied diet allows them to get the nutrients they need.
+The gorillas can digest a variety of foods due to their high level of stomach bacteria.
+These animals also consume a lot of fiber, which helps them stay healthy.
 Gorillas are important for seed dispersal in their habitat.

 These species are polygamous and have a harem-style mating system.
-Adult males will mate with several adult females in their group, and female gorillas will mate with multiple males.
+Adult males will mate with several adult females, and female gorillas will mate with multiple males.

 Young gorillas ride on their mothers’ backs for several years before achieving greater independence.
-Sexual maturity is not reached until the age of ten, and gorillas reproduce slowly, increasing their vulnerability to population pressures.
+Sexual maturity is not reached until age ten, and gorillas reproduce slowly, increasing their vulnerability to population pressures.